-It’s often not clear as to why some children or teenagers develop anxiety disorders, however here are some of the most commonly agreed causes:
+It’s often not clear as to why some children or teenagers develop anxiety disorders, however there are some commonly agreed causes.

-Family history – if you or your partner have an anxiety disorder, your child will be more likely to develop one as well.
-The age you or your partners’ anxiety appeared also has an impact on the likelihood of your child developing anxiety – the earlier you or your partner developed anxiety, the more likely your child will be to develop an anxiety disorder1.
+If either biological parent has an anxiety disorder, either now or in the past, your child will be more likely to develop one as well.
+The age parental anxiety first started also has an impact on the likelihood of your child developing anxiety – the earlier you developed anxiety, the more likely your child will be to develop an anxiety disorder1.

-Part of this may be due to genetic causes but it may also be due in part to the ‘transmission’ effect – that a child will learn anxiety, fear or avoidance from their anxious parent.
+Part of this may be due to genetic causes but it may also be due in part to upbringing.
+Children will often learn anxiety, fear or avoidance from anxious parents.

 The structure of your child’s brain and how the chemical reactions function in each individual are also thought to play a role in whether or not a child will develop an anxiety disorder.

 Of particular interest is the part of the brain called the amygdala.
 The amygdala is responsible for our flight or fight response and studies have shown that children with an anxiety disorder often have hypersensitivity in this area2.

 There are numerous theories that different personality types are more likely to suffer with anxiety than others, for instance those children who are emotionally sensitive or shy are more at risk 3.

 However, some theorists would argue that emotionally sensitive children often learn a resilience about the world, that then protects them from developing conditions such as depression or anxiety later on in life, so there are no set rules.

 Thank you for all the help that you have given our family, our son is doing really well at school and things are much more settled at home.